 Of course, some committees are more time-consuming than others.
 But all students involved in committees perform their committee duties alongside their studies.
 Some committees meet less frequently than others.
 Some posts can be performed well simultaneously, whilst for others this is not the case.
 Students who currently hold this office can help you if you are unsure about what best suits your interests and the amount of work involved.

-Even without a post, you can get involved spontaneously or temporarily as a voluntary member of the Faculty Staff Council.
+Even without a post, you can get involved spontaneously or temporarily as a voluntary member of the Student Council.
 After all, every bit of support counts, irrespective of whether you have been elected to the committee or are available as a deputy or substitute and can be deployed if the post holder is unable to exercise his or her office.
 Even if you can't imagine a permanent posting at this point, that shouldn’t be an obstacle to getting involved in university politics.

 Every bit of student involvement brings a great deal of value for the student body, the university and also for yourself.
 All skills are welcomed: organising events, text or design savvy, listening, networking or, of course, representing opinions.
 None of us are professionals and we are constantly learning.